Cypher Cheat Sheet

 In this example the labels would not be displayed.

-If we add any other versions to the playbook, such as AuraDB Enterprise, the labels will be displayed when viewing the examples for Neo4j Community Edition or Neo4j Enterprise Edition, but the content will be hidden entirely when viewing the AuraDB Enterprise examples.
+If we add any other versions to the playbook, such as AuraDB Virtual Dedicated Cloud, the labels will be displayed when viewing the examples for Neo4j Community Edition or Neo4j Enterprise Edition, but the content will be hidden entirely when viewing the AuraDB Virtual Dedicated Cloud examples.

 Neo4j Community Edition Only